 NOTE 2.
-ACQUISITIONS AND DISPOSITIONS
+ACQUISITIONS

 On December 17, 2010, Darling completed its acquisition of all of the shares of Griffin pursuant to the Griffin Transaction.
-The Griffin Transaction will increase Darling's capabilities by growing volumes, diversifying the raw material supplies, increasing the ability to better serve the Company's customers and suppliers and providing new opportunities for business growth on a national platform.
+The Griffin Transaction increased Darling's capabilities by growing volumes, diversifying the raw material supplies, increasing the ability to better serve the Company's customers and suppliers and providing new opportunities for business growth on a national platform.